Wei Dingguo

-Wei Dingguo is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "General of Holy Fire", he ranks 45th among the 108 Stars of Destiny and ninth among the 72 Earthly Fiends.
+Wei Dingguo is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "General of Holy Fire", he ranks 45th among the 108 Heroes and ninth among the 72 Earthly Fiends.

 Background

-A military instructor in his hometown Lingzhou (凌州; in present-day Dezhou, Shandong) alongside Shan Tinggui, Wei Dingguo is a tough warrior who rides a red steed and fights with a long sabre.
-He dons a suit of red armour and a helmet topped with a red feather when he goes into a battle.
-He is best known for the use of flaming substances in attacks, aided by five hundred soldiers trained in the technique.
-For this skill in setting his foes on fire, he is nicknamed "General of Holy Fire".
+Originally from Lingzhou (凌州; in present-day Dezhou, Shandong), Wei Dingguo serves as a military officer in his home prefecture alongside Shan Tinggui.
+A highly-skilled warrior, he rides a red stallion, and dons a suit of red armour and a helmet topped with a red feather.
+Wielding a long sabre, he is known for using flammable substances in battle, supported by a 500-men unit whom he has trained in this form of warfare.
+As a result, he is nicknamed "General of Holy Fire".